VihaanVPGaming/interactiveQuizApp/README.md

 To install the Interactive Quiz App, follow these steps:

-1. Download the ZIP file containing the project from the repository.
+1. Download the ZIP file containing the project from the repository's releases.

 2. Extract the ZIP file to a directory of your choice on your local machine.